 #2.
 Spend more time with people you enjoy spending time with.

 This is frequently viewed in terms of success, productivity, and ambition; hanging out with sluggish, unmotivated people will negatively impact you.
-If you surround yourself with brilliant, curious, and passionate people, on the other hand, you’re more likely to absorb some of their energy and channel it into your life to be successful.
+Suppose, on the other hand, you surround yourself with brilliant, curious, and passionate people.
+In that case, you’re more likely to absorb some of their energy and channel it into your life to be successful.

 #3.
 Use compassionate language when speaking to oneself.